Arthur Eddington: Theory of general relativity

-After the war, Eddington travelled to the island of Príncipe off the west coast of Africa to watch the solar eclipse of 29 May 1919.
+After the war, Eddington travelled to Príncipe to watch the solar eclipse of 29 May 1919.
 During the eclipse, he took pictures of the stars (several stars in the Hyades cluster, including Kappa Tauri of the constellation Taurus) whose line of sight from the Earth happened to be near the Sun's location in the sky at that time of year.
 This effect is noticeable only during a total solar eclipse when the sky is dark enough to see stars which are normally obscured by the Sun's brightness.
-According to the theory of general relativity, stars with light rays that passed near the Sun would appear to have been slightly shifted because their light had been curved by its gravitational field.
+According to general relativity, starlight that grazed the Sun would appear to have been slightly shifted because it had been curved by its gravitational field.
 Eddington showed that Newtonian gravitation could be interpreted to predict half the shift predicted by Einstein.

-Eddington's observations published the next year allegedly confirmed Einstein's theory, and were hailed at the time as evidence of general relativity over the Newtonian model.
+Eddington's observations published the next year allegedly confirmed Einstein's theory and were hailed at the time as evidence of general relativity over the Newtonian model.
 The news was reported in newspapers all over the world as a major story.
 Afterward, Eddington embarked on a campaign to popularize relativity and the expedition as landmarks both in scientific development and international scientific relations.

 It has been claimed that Eddington's observations were of poor quality, and he had unjustly discounted simultaneous observations at Sobral, Brazil, which appeared closer to the Newtonian model, but a 1979 re-analysis with modern measuring equipment and contemporary software validated Eddington's results and conclusions.
-The quality of the 1919 results was indeed poor compared to later observations, but was sufficient to persuade contemporary astronomers.
-The rejection of the results from the expedition to Brazil was due to a defect in the telescopes used which, again, was completely accepted and well understood by contemporary astronomers.
+The quality of the 1919 results was indeed poor compared to later observations but was sufficient to persuade contemporary astronomers.
+The results from the expedition to Brazil were rejected because of a defect in the telescopes used which, again, was completely accepted and well understood by contemporary astronomers.